thepankj/portfolio/content/project/Multiclass Image Classification/index.md

 ---
 title: Multiclass Image CLassification
-summary: 'Classified images of 50 species of butterflies using `VGG16` as the head.
-Retrained the model by using               `transfer learning`. '
+summary: 'Classified images of 50 species of butterflies using `VGG16`, `ResNet`, `InceptionNet` and `XceptionNet` as the head.
+Retrained the model by using `transfer learning`.'
 tags:
 - Deep Learning